The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 };

 This is not what we want to do in our NextJS project.
-Instead, we want to use the "action" attribute.
+Instead, we want to use the action attribute.
 With NextJS 13+, the action attribute can take JavaScript functions.
-And this function can work on the server side with the "use server" directive (just like we did above).
+And, thanks to server actions, this function can work on the server side with the "use server" directive (just like we did above).

 Note: So we could actually use both the action and onSubmit attributes on a form element.
 Action would be to make a POST request, and onSubmit would be for client-side validations or other work that will operate on the client.
 However, if you use both action and onSubmit, do not call e.preventDefault() inside onSubmit, as it will prevent the form from making a POST request.